demisto/content/Packs/QRadar/Integrations/QRadar_v2/README.md

 Fetch offenses as incidents and search QRadar
 This integration was integrated and tested with version 7.3.2 of QRadar

+The integration support mapping fields based on schema.
+The scheme is divided to 4 sections.
+Offense (root), Events: Builtins, Events: Custom Fields and Assets.
+For more details, see the [Classification & Mapping documentation](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/incidents/classification-and-mapping/create-a-mapper.html).

 ## Configure QRadar_v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.